Baltimore County Circuit Courthouses

-Historic courthouses

-The historic Baltimore County Courthouse is an edifice of limestone and marble, two stories in height and nine bays in length, surrounded by a modest park and square on the east (and north/south) sides; this is landscaped with a variety of flowers and shrubs and small trees, with winding paths and benches.
-Several small memorials and historical objects are displayed.
-The east original facade of 1855-1856 is of Greek Revival-styled architecture, with a portico/porte-cochère that has a pediment supported by fluted Doric columns.
-The structure is one hundred and twelve feet in length in front, by fifty-six feet in depth.
-A shallow A-frame roof of the main block is crowned with a centered, eight-windowed, pilastered, frame cupola bearing a domed copper roof.
+The Baltimore County Courthouses are located in Towson, Maryland, the county seat of Baltimore County, Maryland, United States.
+The older, original Baltimore County Courthouse was built between 1854 and 1856.
+It has had three additions that eventually formed an 'H' shape.
+It houses many of the offices of the county government, including the executive branch, county executive, and their departments, agencies, boards, commissions, and other bodies, and the county council.

+The County Courts Building, known as the new courthouse, lies to the west, separated by a plaza.
+Built between 1970 and 1971, it houses the civil, criminal, family and juvenile divisions of the 3rd Judicial Circuit of the Circuit Courts of Maryland, and the Baltimore County Sheriff's Office, which is charged with the protection of the courthouse and its judicial personnel and countywide law enforcement functions.

+First courthouse

 Originally constructed in 1854–55, at a cost then of thirty thousand dollars ($30,000), the building is one of the few H-plan buildings, public or private, remaining in the State.
 All of the original exterior treatments are preserved intact.

-The Towsontown Courthouse was begun in 1854.
-It replaced the earlier City/County Courthouses that had been shared since 1768 by both Baltimore Town (and later City) and the surrounding County.
+The Towsontown Courthouse was founded in 1854.
+It replaced the earlier city and county courthouses that had been shared since 1768 by both Baltimore Town (and later City) and the surrounding County.
 The first one was located in old "Courthouse Square", now in downtown.
 Construction began in the port town of Baltimore in 1768, a year after it was newly designated as the county seat.
 This had formerly been at old Joppa, a village near the mouth of the Gunpowder River at Chesapeake Bay along the mid-eastern boundaries of the County.
 Without the court functions, the village declined.
 Baltimore is located on the Northwest Branch of the Patapsco River and had been founded in 1730.